svitlanamidianko/svitlaname/misc.md

 - Edge Esmeralda
 - Circus Center
 - Google Women Techmakers Scholar
-- Ukraine - born and raised with a family living in the western ukraine still (be unafraid to ask me about effects of war)
+- Ukraine - born and raised with a family living in [Chervonohrad](https://en.wikipedia.org/wiki/Sheptytskyi) (be unafraid to ask me about effects of war)
 - Bessemer Ventures - a college fellow
 - European Youth Parliament - an ex-chairwoman
 - Human Computer Integration lab at UChicago - co-authored a [paper](https://dl.acm.org/doi/10.1145/3586183.3606747) too
-- Future Leaders Exchange Program - did an exchange for post-soviet high schoolers (me!) and studied in ohio (weird i know), fully funded by the us gov
+- Future Leaders Exchange Program - did an exchange for post-soviet high schoolers (me!) and studied in Ohio (weird i know), fully funded by the us gov
-- [Пласт aka Plast](https://plast.org/)  - ukrainian scouts org that i actively was growing with when i was a teenager living in the woods
+- [Пласт aka Plast](https://plast.org/)  - ukrainian scouts organization that i actively was growing with when i was a teenager living in the woods